IkeaSzark/RPI/README.md

 # Bachelor's Degree Project
-Repository for visualisation of Fuzzy Logic in Python
+Repository for visualisation of Fuzzy Logic in Python.